 Understanding how music breaks down

 A piece of music doesn’t actually have a single license.
 It has multiple licenses, each designed to handle a different part of the music ecosystem to which people contribute.
 The licenses are usually composed of rights associated with each step of music production that eventually gets us to a master track or recording.
 This is particularly important, as you need to know the type of license for the different parts of a song you would like to use.
-While getting a license can be pretty straight forward if you are dealing with a single artists who writes, performs, and records their own music can be pretty straightforward.
-On the other hand, obtaining a license for music produced or managed by a label music can become very, very complicated.
-Keep this in mind when pursuing a piece of music you would like to use.
+Obtaining a license from a solo artist who writes, performs, and records their own music can be pretty straightforward.
+On the other hand, obtaining a license for music produced or managed by a label music can be very, very complicated.
+Keep this in mind when pursuing a piece of music that you would like to use.

-To detail the complication in licensing, the following is a breakdown of music and the licenses associated to different aspects of music creation.
+To detail the complication in licensing, the following is a breakdown of the licenses associated with different aspects of music creation.

 Publishing and Creative Rights

-A song is written, and composed by one or many contributors.
-In order to recreate a written song, you will need to compensate the contributors to the song.
-These people make their money on creating songs for themselves, or others to perform and record.
-The major labels employ entire teams of people to just turn out compositions, and those people expect to be compensated when their work is used to create new recordings of music.
-The written music is broken down into two main pieces; lyrics and composition.
+A song is written and composed by one or many contributors.
+In order to recreate (or publish a performance) a written song, you usually need to compensate the contributors to the song.
+These people make their money on creating songs for themselves or others to perform and record.
+The major publishers employ entire teams of people to just turn out compositions and those people expect to be compensated when their work is used to create new recordings of music.
+The written music is broken down into two main pieces: lyrics and composition.

-There are usually a few, or a series of writers who create lyrics for your favorite piece of music.
-There writers actually own the right to the lyrics and can grant a license for those lyrics to be used in any new recording.
+There are usually several writers who work together to create lyrics for your favorite piece of music.
+These writers actually own the right to the lyrics and can grant a license for those lyrics to be used in any new recording.
 The rights to lyrics are known as Lyrics rights.
-This is particularly important if you want to create a cover of a song that uses these lyrics, write the lyrics in full, and publish them on the web, in a piece of software, or in print.
+This is particularly important if you want to record and distribute a cover of a song that uses these lyrics; present or display the lyrics in full; publish them on the web, in a piece of software, or in print.

-A piece of music is comprised of written music.
-This is the actual composition of the rhythm, instrumental parts, and general melody.
-This goes as far as any guitar riff, or identifiable piece of music that might have been written in a song.
+A piece of music is comprised of "written music".
+This is the actual notated rhythm, instrumental parts, and general melody.
+This goes as far as any guitar riff or identifiable portion of music that might have been written into a song.
 Legal battles have been fought over guitar riffs that appeared in other recorded music.
-See See Vanilla Ice’s Ice Ice Baby and Queen/David Bowie’s Under Pressure.
-The rights for composition is quite obviously called Composition Copyrights.
-If you were interested in recording a cover of a song, then you need to seek out composition rights to use the composition of a song.
-Acquiring these rights gets a bit tricky, as you have to work directly with the composers, or proxy, of a song in order to get the rights to recreate it.
-In a lot of cases, this can be multiple artists, and producers.
-If you are creating a cover of a song, this is something you need to get in order to perform a song.
-This is inconsistently enforced, as some artists don’t take issue with a cover of a song, unless you are using their composition and making money from it (e.g. selling CDs, digital copies, streaming revenue, etc.).
+See Vanilla Ice’s Ice Ice Baby and Queen/David Bowie’s Under Pressure.
+The rights to composition are quite obviously called Composition rights.
+If you were interested in recording a cover of a song, then you need to seek out composition rights to actually use the composition of that song.
+Acquiring these rights gets a bit tricky, as you have to work directly with the composers of a song (or their representatives) in order to get the rights to record it.
+In a lot of cases, this can be multiple artists and producers.
+This is inconsistently enforced, as some artists don’t take issue with a cover of a song unless you are using their composition and making money from it (e.g. selling CDs, digital copies, streaming revenue, etc.).
 Seek out the license at your own discretion.
 A one-off performance is usually safe.

 This is a license that is specific to “republishing” a work of music.
 This is almost always specific to distribution.
 You should consider it if you will be selling copies of a video, album, or something else that will get distributed for a customer to own.
-This has historically meant selling a DVD, CD, vinyl, etc… In a modern sense, this has included things like a digital download of a piece of content that would contain a written musical composition.
+This has historically meant selling a DVD, CD, vinyl, etc… More recently, this has expanded to include things like digital downloads of content that would contain a written musical composition.
 In order to gain these rights, you have to work directly with the artists and production team, or the organizations that represent them.

-When copyrighted composition is played in a public space, its writers, producers, and performing artists are all entitled to compensation for the right to use their property.
+When a copyrighted piece is played in a public space, its writers, producers, and performing artists are all entitled to compensation for the right to use their property.
 Essentially, if a group of people can hear it without having to pay to hear it, then it's likely subject to a performance rights royalty.
 The people who are usually responsible for paying this is the entity or organization benefitting from the playback of the song or recording.
 Radio stations have to pay the royalties.
 YouTube has to pay the royalties.
 A sports arena has to pay the royalties.
 Television networks pay the royalties.
-You don’t necessarily have to seek out performance rights to use recorded music, but you will likely have to pay money to a performance rights organization if you want the music played in a public space.
+You don’t necessarily have to seek out performance rights to use recorded music, but someone will likely have to pay money to a performance rights organization if the music is played in a public space.
 Even Starbucks has to pay these fees for the right to play music in their stores.

 Performance and PROs

 Performance rights are the rights to perform (read: play back) a piece of music.
 In most cases, an artist grants a 3rd party the right to collect performance royalties on behalf of them.
-These are commonly known as PROs (performance rights organizations).
+These are commonly known as PROs (Performance Rights Organizations).
 In some cases, you need to be granted specific performance rights from the musician.
-This is only on very specific use cases, require express permission from a rights holder.
+Only very specific use cases require express permission from a rights holder.

 If a piece of digital content uses a music recording that has a PRO attached to it, it means that the PRO will collect a portion of revenue made from that piece of music from the entity or organization that is benefiting from it.
-For YouTube, this means that YouTube pays a royalty to the PRO on behalf of any user who has uploaded a video with a music recording that has a PRO.
+For YouTube, this means that YouTube pays a royalty to the PRO on behalf of any user who has uploaded a video containing a music recording that is registered with that PRO.
 While all this sounds very complicated, it means very little for the YouTube creator who has uploaded the video.
-Their only obligation is to provide the platform (YouTube in this case) with a “cue sheet” that informs them what music recording was used, and in what parts of the video.
+Their only obligation is to provide the platform (YouTube in this case) with a “cue sheet” that tells YouTube what music recording was used, as well as in what parts of the video.
 YouTube takes care of the rest.

 Performance Rights and PROs